Integrate Security Audit with Jenkins

 Configure the integration to use HTTP or HTTPS proxy server

-REST API Static Security Testing is powered by Security Audit and connects to 42Crunch platform when it runs.
-This is not an issue as long as your Jenkins runs on a machine with direct Internet access.
+REST API Static Security Testing is powered by Security Audit and connects to 42Crunch Platform when it runs.
+This is not an issue as long as your Jenkins runs on a machine with direct internet access.
 However, if you Jenkins is behind an HTTP or HTTPS proxy server, additional configuration is needed.

 1. Find out and make a note of the address and port of your proxy server.